The Shareholder Rights and Activism Review: Germany

 This situation changed fundamentally, as the 'Deutschland AG' gradually broke up.
 Cross-shareholdings were largely abandoned, supervisory boards have become much more diverse and equity capital markets now play a significant role in company finance.
 Indeed, more, and much smaller, companies tap this resource.
 Listings now often take place earlier in a company's history.
 These developments, together with the significant scope of minorities protection afforded under German corporate law, offer an enticing environment for shareholder activism that even a two-tier board system and co-determination cannot curb.

 An invitation like this could not be ignored by activists, often US hedge funds, that are on the lookout for new opportunities.
 Low interest rates and past successes allow these funds to raise even more capital.
 In the United States, however, activist campaigns no longer lead to the same level of return as they once did.
-There, companies are now much better prepared, have turned into sophisticated communicators of their strategies and often preemptively take measures activists would usually press for.2 However, the less aggressive approach of active ownership recently followed by many activists resonates well with German corporate culture, traditionally fostering medium to long-term perspectives.
-Finally, not least because of large compliance cases and 'Dieselgate', shareholders proactively engaging with management are increasingly seen as playing a healthy role within the German market.
+There, companies are now much better prepared, have turned into sophisticated communicators of their strategies and often pre-emptively take measures activists would usually press for.2 However, the less aggressive approach of active ownership recently followed by many activists resonates well with German corporate culture, traditionally fostering medium to long-term perspectives.
+Finally, not least because of large compliance cases, 'Dieselgate' and the Wirecard situation, shareholders proactively engaging with management are increasingly seen as playing a healthy role within the German market.

 Against this backdrop, it is no surprise that shareholder activism has established itself as a mighty force in Germany.
 In recent years, the number of activist campaigns has increased significantly.
 Shareholder activism is currently seen as one of the key market trends, making its way onto the agenda of boards and advisers alike.
 These days, the mere possibility of activists looking at a specific situation may lead to unforeseen changes in corporate strategy or trigger huge transactions.
 Shareholder activism has taken to the German stage – and it will not go away.